RealTimeLogic/Xedge32/README.md

 ## Embedding Lua Apps and configuring NVS

 Lua apps and the Xedge configuration file can be embedded in the firmware binary using `fatfsgen.py` and  `nvs_partition_gen.py`.
 See the [Partitions Generator Utility](partitions/README.md) readme file for details.

+## Xedge32 and OEM Integration

+OEM integration means you are not using Xedge32 as a one-size-fits-all product.
+You are working with a platform designed to be embedded inside your firmware.
+Instead of starting from scratch, you extend and customize the platform to fit your specific needs, then ship it as an integral part of your product.

+Xedge32 is built for precisely this.
+It gives you a solid base, and with Lua, you can add features, tweak behavior, and expose your own Lua to C APIs without modifying the core system.
+For a high-level conceptual view, check out the article [Using Lua for Embedded Development vs. Traditional C Code](https://realtimelogic.com/articles/Using-Lua-for-Embedded-Development-vs-Traditional-C-Code) and the tutorial on [creating Lua to C code APIs](https://tutorial.realtimelogic.com/Lua-Bindings.lsp).

 ## Export restrictions